xTheFreeZe/wiki.marwin/The-V-language-now-compiles-itself-in-0.09-seconds.md

 There are still a couple of things to optimize.
 By January 2020 it should drop to 0.06 seconds.

-Everything has a price though: this is only for unoptimized builds, ~2 times slower than production builds.
-Running `v -prod` to make a production build is going to be several orders of magnitude slower.
+Everything has a price though: this is only for unoptimized builds, which are ~2 times slower than production builds (this is still fast enough for a vast majority of users during the development cycle).
+Running `v -prod` to make a production build is going to be significantly slower.

+### Easier bootstrapping without dependencies

 Another cool change is an even simpler bootstrapping process.
 Bootstrapping V has always been simple from the start: